Decoding Generalization from Memorization in Deep Neural Networks: Methods

+We have used 99\% as the percentage of variance explained by the principal components, unless otherwise mentioned.
+While the subspaces are estimated using the training data alone, accuracy of the MASC is determined for the training data and the test data separately.
+This process is followed for all the layers in the network independently.
+MASC is using labels of the dataset while creating the class-specific subspaces.
+The process of creation and use of subspaces with MASC for a new data point are shown schematically in Figure \ref{fig_masc}.

-Once the model is trained, we apply MASC on each layer of the network with respect to different subspaces.
+We apply MASC on each layer of the network with respect to different subspaces.
 For MLP models, all the MASC experiments were performed for all the layers in the network including on the input (after it is pre-processed).
 For CNN models and AlexNet models, the experiments were performed on flatten layer (Flat) and fully connected layers (FC).
-While we ran the experiments on the input layer for CNNs, we did not do so for AlexNet.
+For ResNet-18 model, we evaluated nine layers -- L0, L0-1, L0-2, L0-3, L1, L2, L3, L4, and the average-pool (avg\_pool) layer -- containing 16,384; 16,384; 16,384, 16,384; 16,384; 8,192; 4,096; 2,048; and 512 neurons respectively.
+Here, L0 denotes the layer immediately before the L1 block; L0-1, L0-2, and L0-3 are intermediate outputs within the L1 block; and L1–L4 correspond to the outputs of successive residual blocks.
+All layer outputs were flattened prior to analysis.
+While we ran the experiments on the input layer for CNNs, we did not do so for AlexNet or ResNet-18.